 Story Memory: The Story Memory subtest has two sets of stories that are administered based on the age of the examinee.
-Examinees ages 5-9 are administered stories A and B. Examinees ages 10-90 are administered stories to an examinee of any age.
+Examinees ages 5-9 are administered stories A and B. Examinees ages 10-90 are administered stories C and D. Do not administer all four stories to an examinee of any age.